tonyinme/lesgo-post-process/README.txt

 The default and suggested name for it is: 'lesgo.data' although you could potentially have a different name.

+There are 2 scripts under bin which are meant to write Vapor data.
+These scripts use the standard Vapor utilities so you will need to install those.

 Here we provide an example for the file with an example dataset:

 'lesgo.data'